 Jetstar also has various offshoots around Asia, including Singapore and Japan, which extends its network reach quite far beyond Australia.

-One unique use of Qantas Points is access to reward seats on Jetstar flights worldwide since Jetstar is part of the Qantas Group.
+One lesser-utilised method of redeeming Qantas Points is to access reward seats on Jetstar flights worldwide since Jetstar is part of the Qantas Group.

-In this guide, we outline the routes, aircraft and cabins Jetstar operates; step-by-step instructions on how to make a booking; sweet spots in the award chart; and links to Jetstar guides and reviews.
+In this guide, we outline the routes, aircraft and cabins Jetstar operates, step-by-step instructions on how to make a booking using Qantas Points, and sweet spots in the award chart.

 How do I redeem Qantas Points for Jetstar flights?